aimms/how-to/Articles/109/109-convert-compound-sets.rst

     }

 The new definition of ``D`` is now based on tuples instead of individual elements and can be used for a relation.

+.. limitations and how to handle them:

+..
+1. When the same root set appears twice as domain set in the compound set: The index "IndexIntegers" already has a scope.

+..
+2. When the root set Integers is used: The set Integers is too big to be used as the range of running index "IndexIntegers".

 .. _Step_conversion_Create_Set_Mapping_declarations: